As a child, you guzzled litres of milk, but now, a number of years later, you start noticing that dairy doesn't always agree with you.

 Here is an easy way to tell which cheeses have low lactose levels: Check the nutrition label.
 Since lactose is the sugar found in milk, the fewer grams of sugar on the label, the higher your chances of being to digest the product.

 The symptoms of lactose intolerance usually occur within 30 minutes to two hours after consuming milk-based products.
 The more milk products you ingest, the worse you will feel.

 6. Babies can be lactose intolerant

-According to the National Institute of Diabetes and Digestive and Kidney Disease, children can inherit genes that cause congenital lactose intolerance from their parents.
+National Institute of Diabetes and Digestive and Kidney Disease, children can inherit genes that cause congenital lactose intolerance from their parents.
 However, it's extremely rare for babies to have this condition.

 7. You might be able to build up your tolerance

 While it does sound like an unpleasant experiment for anyone with lactose intolerance, studies argue that consuming small amounts of milk on a full stomach two to three times a day can help to recondition your digestive system to break down dairy without discomfort.